gabefletch/rvba/readme.md

 ## About
 This repository hosts direct download access for recommended base apps (APKs) for patching through [ReVanced](https://revanced.app) Manager and the [Optimal project](https://github.com/gabefletch/optimal-v11).
 Each app that is patchable through ReVanced Manager has a specific recommended version that will offer the greatest chance of success and/or patch compatibility.<br>

-Optimal Download Link ➜ This Repo ➜ APK From This Repo ➜ ReVanced Manager ➜ Patched APK<br>
+Optimal Download Link ➜ APK From This Repo ➜ ReVanced Manager ➜ Patched APK<br>

 APKs dumped to this repo are sourced from [APKMirror](https://apkmirror.com).